-The Birth of the Modern Era of HR Tech
+The birth of the modern era of HR technology

-Today’s workplace is evolving to become more employee-centric and HR technology is evolving in tandem.
+When it comes to the evolution of HR, today’s workplace is evolving to become more employee-centric and HR technology is evolving in tandem.
 In this current era, the focus is on identifying and hiring the top talent, and then keeping them engaged and productive.
-Recognition, Health & Wellness, Learning and Development – these are a few of the emerging areas of HR tech that have become crucial to engaging and retaining top talent.
+Recognition, Health & Wellness, Learning and Development – these are a few of the emerging areas of HR technology that have become crucial to engaging and retaining top talent.

 Central to this growing suite of tools focused on the employee experience is their ability to positively impact engagement.
 With Gallup recently reporting that 87% of employees worldwide are disengaged, being able to take action to improve engagement by technological means can clearly holds great promise.
 Furthermore, with millennials now making up a larger portion of the workforce than ever before, finding measureable and repeatable ways to keep them engaged engagement has become of the utmost importance.
 With this reality as the backdrop, it’s easy to see why it is so important for companies to adapt and embrace the latest shifts in HR technology before they lose out in the war for talent.
 Here are a few more ideas as to where HR technology might be heading in the future:

-The HR technology landscape has evolved so much so in the past decades that it can difficult to remember what life was like before the current era – and few of us would want to!
+The evolution of HR has moved at rapid speed, so much so in the past decades that it can difficult to remember what life was like before the current era – and few of us would want to!
 With ongoing innovation occurring at an ever increasing pace, it can seem increasingly daunting to keep up with the times.
 But what remains consistent is the need to identify, hire, engage and retain talented employees.
-Thankfully, this has been made easier by the emergence of tools focused on the entirety of the employee experience, especially in areas like employee recognition which Aon Hewitt just identified as the top driver of employee engagement in its 2017 Trends in Global Engagement Report.
+Thankfully, this has been made easier by the emergence of tools focused on the entirety of the employee experience, especially in areas like employee recognition which Aon Hewitt just identified as the top driver of employee engagement in its Trends in Global Engagement Report.

-Learn more about what to look for in an employee engagement and recognition solution.
-Download the Buyers Guide for Social Recognition Systems.
+To learn more about what to look for in an employee engagement and recognition solution, access our webinar recording, "The Buyer's Guide to Recognition Software."